ray-project/ray/doc/source/serve/key-concepts.md

 hello = Hello.bind()
 world = World.bind()

-# The deployments passed to the Driver constructor will be replaced with handles.
+# The deployments passed to the Driver constructor are replaced with handles.
 driver = Driver.bind(hello, world)

 # Deploys hello, world, and driver.